clovis-de-melo/clovis-de-melo/README.md

 ## Hi there 👋

+This is Clovis de Melo, a fluent English speaker Brazilian with 9+ years of experience in the SaaS/IT environment, working for multinational companies such as IBM, Google, Facebook, Cognizant.

+I also have international experience working for ILAC (International Language Academy of Canada), in Vancouver, Canada where I lived for one year (co-op exchange program) in order to improve my English skills.

 <!--
 **clovis-de-melo/clovis-de-melo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.